 Seventh Row (7R): You’ve played two incredibly famous people this year: Malcolm X and Barack Obama.
 When you’re preparing to play someone so iconic, how do you approach the research and embodiment process?

 Understanding the history of what was going on for Malcolm at this time was at the heart of my preparation.
-I learned about the changes that were happening for him and where he was at in his personal life: his relationship with the Nation of Islam was changing; his relationship with his father figure and mentor, Elijah Muhammad, was crumbling; he was on a ban and being pushed out of the Nation; and his life was in danger.
+I learned about the changes that were happening for him and where he was at in his personal life.
+His relationship with the Nation of Islam was changing.
+His relationship with his father figure and mentor, Elijah Muhammad, was crumbling.
+He was on a ban and being pushed out of the Nation; and his life was in danger.
 The more I understood the specifics of what was happening for him, the more I was able to access the vulnerability of this piece.

 7R: In this film, we see a little of Malcolm in public, but we mostly see him in private around his friends and at home.
 While I imagine you had a lot of research material on what Malcolm was like in public, how did you work out how he would be different behind closed doors?

 The most valuable thing that I found was an article in GQ [that features an interview with] Dick Gregory, a dear friend of Malcolm’s, who said that the lacerating demagogue we all know and have got so used to seeing was really a character that Malcolm slipped in and out of, but wasn’t who he was.
 If he was here now listening to us, he’d be embarrassed.
 He was really a kind, sweet, bashful, and good-humoured man.
 I hung onto those words with my life.
-Dick also said that Malcolm described feeling weak and hollow around this time, and Malcolm said that nobody knew the torments he was going through.
+Dick also said that Malcolm described feeling weak and hollow around this time.
+Malcolm said that nobody knew the torments he was going through.
 That made me think, “God, on some level, this man must have been suffering in silence.”

 Regina said it was a love letter to Black men, and we couldn’t have asked for a better mission statement.
 The first week [of shooting], we started on the scene between me and Leslie [Odom Jr.] where I was really laying into him.
-I think we got off to a tricky start because it was just a week of me screaming at everyone. [laughs] It didn’t feel like a love letter until after we got into it a little bit, but we found it in the end.
+I think we got off to a tricky start because it was just a week of me screaming at everyone. [laughs] It didn’t feel like a love letter until after we got into it a little bit.
+But we found it in the end.

 7R: Did your approach to the performance change much between preparing on your own and actually getting in the room with the other actors?
 Did you have to adjust to their performances?